BolajiOlajide/v1/content/posts/2019-09-15-python-tuples-vs-lists.md

 They are both very similar, some of the properties they have in common include:

 * They can hold any data type (strings, integers, dictionaries etc can be stored in a tuple or a list)
+* Items in a tuple or list can be accessed via it's index
-* They both support indexing
+* They are ordered.

 Seeing how similar they are, what then is the difference between a tuple and a list?